Paul Flynn (British politician): Political career

 Flynn had joined the Labour Party in 1956.
 He was a member of Newport Borough Council from 1972 to 1981 and Gwent County Council from 1974 to 1982.
 He unsuccessfully contested Denbigh at the October 1974 general election where he came third behind the Conservative and Liberal candidates, Geraint Morgan and D. L. Williams respectively, with a 20.24% share of the vote.
 He was elected to the House of Commons for Newport West at the 1987 general election.

 Flynn was appointed as junior spokesman for Wales by Labour leader Neil Kinnock shortly after his election to the Commons.
 He joined the front bench in 1988, when he became a spokesman on health and social security and for social security in 1989.
 He resigned from the front bench in 1990, and was on the back benches for 26 years after that, until his appointment to Jeremy Corbyn's shadow cabinet, which followed a string of resignations.

-Flynn was a member of eight different Select committees, for twelve periods, three times each for the Public Administration Select Committee and Welsh Affairs Committee.
+Flynn was a member of eight different Select committees, for twelve periods; three times each for the Public Administration Select Committee and Welsh Affairs Committee.
 He was a member of the Public Administration Select Committee for a period of over thirteen years between 2005 and his death.
 He joined the Transport Select Committee in 1992 and served thereon until the 1997 general election.

 On 30 June 2016, Flynn stood in on the party's front bench as Shadow Leader of the House of Commons following Chris Bryant's resignation, prior to a permanent replacement being appointed.
-Believed to be the oldest person to speak from the front benches since William Gladstone in the 19th century, he joked that his appointment would improve the diversity of a Parliament whose front benches suffered from a "a total absence of octogenerians".
+Believed to be the oldest person to speak from the front benches since William Gladstone in the 19th century, he joked that his appointment would improve the diversity of a Parliament whose front benches suffered from a "a total absence of octogenarians".
 On 3 July 2016, Corbyn appointed Flynn Shadow Secretary of State for Wales.
 On 6 October 2016, Flynn was replaced as Shadow Wales Secretary by Jo Stevens and as Shadow Leader of the House by Valerie Vaz.
 Flynn said "Our glorious leader, in an act of pioneering diversity, courageously decided to give opportunities for geriatrics on the front bench and this was so successful that he decided to create opportunities for geriatrics on the back bench.
 I'm double blessed."